spatie/laravel-permission/docs/basic-usage/new-app.md

 ```

 ### Grant Super-Admin access
 Super-Admins are a common feature.
-Using the following approach allows that when your Super-Admin user is logged in, all permission-checks in your app which call `can()` or `@can()` will return true.
+The following approach allows that when your Super-Admin user is logged in, all permission-checks in your app which call `can()` or `@can()` will return true.

+- Create a role named `Super-Admin`.
+(Or whatever name you wish; but use it consistently just like you must with any role name.)
 - Add a Gate::before check in your `AuthServiceProvider`:

 ```diff